This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

-Whenever there’s an issue with a product they sent, they quickly rush a replacement to the customer.
+Whenever there’s an issue with a product they sent, they will send a replacement to the customer, depending on the situation.
 To be clear, this usually doesn’t cover packages that have been lost in the mail, so expect to deal with those issues yourself.

 Ok, so faulty products don’t count as returns.
 Let’s dive into actual returns now – those moments when customers receive the product they ordered, but now they don’t want it anymore.

 Prevent Print on Demand Returns with a Strong Return Policy